ishehadeh/howlite/writing/report/main.typ

 A collection of unary and binary constraints, combined with the logical-and operator (`&&`) form a constraint set.
 We reduce each of the variable's values to satisfy the constraint, or, warn the user that the considition will never be satisfied if this fails.
 Because we only handle expressions involving two mutable variables, expressions which do not meet this criteria are ignored.

+== Solving Constraints

+We solve constraints with a naive constraint propogation algorithm, based on the algorithms described in _Foundations of Artificial Intelligence, Chapter 3_, @bessiereChapter3Constraint2006.
+A constraint set is a collection of variables, and constraints on those variables.
+All variables begin with some unary constraint, by default this is that they must be a subset of their current synthesized type.

 = Code Generation